CyberFlameGO/svnpython/Doc/library/os.rst

    can be the inclusive OR of one or more of :const:`R_OK`, :const:`W_OK`, and :const:`X_OK` to test permissions.
 Return :const:`True` if access is allowed, :const:`False` if not.
 See the Unix man page :manpage:`access(2)` for more information.
-Availability: Unix, Windows.
+Availability: Macintosh, Unix, Windows.

    .. note::

       Using :func:`access` to check if a user is authorized to e.g. open a file before actually doing so using :func:`open` creates a  security hole, because the user might exploit the short time interval  between checking and opening the file to manipulate it.

    .. note::